 WCPL has developed measurable, quantitative Completion Criteria that will support the agreed final land use for the Mine.
 Completion Criteria have been developed to ensure that progress can be quantitatively assessed and that progress towards overall mine closure objectives is occurring.
 A monitoring program (Section 7.0) will be implemented to monitor the Mine's progress against the developed Completion Criteria.

-WCPL's Completion Criteria and monitoring program has been developed based on the Biometric (Gibbons et al 2009) and LFA methodologies for assessing ecosystem function and landform establishment success respectively (Section 7.1).
+WCPL's Completion Criteria and monitoring program has been developed based on the Biometric method (Gibbons et al 2009) for assessing ecosystem function).

 5.1 Biometric Assessment